prometheus/cloudwatch_exporter/README.md

 This includes the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

-The `cloudwatch:ListMetrics` and `cloudwatch:GetMetricStatistics` IAM permissions are required.
+The `cloudwatch:ListMetrics`, `cloudwatch:GetMetricStatistics` and `cloudwatch:GetMetricData` IAM permissions are required.
 The `tag:GetResources` IAM permission is also required to use the `aws_tag_select` feature.

 ## Configuration